Balsamic Glazed Brussels Sprouts and Sweet Potatoes

 Tips for Roasting Vegetables:

-- Chop veggies in similar size so that roasting time is accurate for the whole batch.
+• Chop veggies in similar sizes so that roasting time is accurate for the whole batch.

-- Spray the baking sheet with spray (or line it with parchment paper).
+• Spray the large baking sheet with spray (or line it with parchment paper).

 Kitchen Tools used for this recipe: (Affiliate Links)